SEN Information Report

 How do we assess and evaluate the provision we have arranged for your child?

 Your child’s provision is monitored throughout the year and formally discussed in their Annual Review / EHCP Review.
 Progress is measured through individual outcomes.
 These are discussed three times a year at planned meetings/discussions with parents.
 The academic progress of each child is currently monitored through target setting and progress.
 The school is developing its own framework to assessment progress throughout the school.
 The Bettridge Assessment Framework (BAF) is based on the Early Years Framework and National Curriculum.

-The school is externally monitored through OFSTED (currently rated “Outstanding”) and other factors such as visits from county advisors and exam board moderation.
+The school is externally monitored through OFSTED (currently rated “Good”) and other factors such as visits from county advisors and exam board moderation.